cameraui/docs/cameras/zones-and-masks.md

 The master switch, the cooldown and quiet hours are separate from the zones and apply on top.

-A doorbell press, a contact sensor, a siren or an audio alert is not an object detection, so an alert zone never holds it back.[^alertplugin]
+A doorbell press, a contact sensor, a siren or an audio alert is not an object detection, so an alert zone never holds it back.

-[^alertplugin]: Needs camera-ui-nvr 1.3.15 or newer, the **Faces** and **Plates** lists need 1.3.16.
-On an older plugin the zones are saved, but the camera keeps using its old object list.

 ## Privacy zones